martynas199/EliteBooker-frontend/ADMIN_BEAUTICIAN_LINK_UI.md

 ### Frontend Errors

-- Network errors: "Failed to load admins and beauticians"
+- Network errors: "Failed to load admins and specialists"
 - Link errors: Shows specific error from backend
-- Validation: "Please select both an admin and a beautician"
+- Validation: "Please select both an admin and a specialist"

 ### Backend Errors

-- 404: Admin or beautician not found
+- 404: Admin or specialist not found
 - 500: Database or server errors
 - 401: Unauthorized (invalid/missing token)

 ## Testing Checklist

 - [ ] Can access page from admin navigation
-- [ ] Search filters work for both admins and beauticians
+- [ ] Search filters work for both admins and specialists
-- [ ] Can select admin and beautician visually
+- [ ] Can select admin and specialist visually
 - [ ] Link button is disabled until both are selected
 - [ ] Creating link shows success toast
 - [ ] New link appears in Current Links table immediately